Just as every child is different, so are the signs and symptoms of hearing loss.

 Resources for Families

-Hearing and Intervention Services
+Hearing Screening and AUdiology Services

 - Hospital Outpatient Screening Appointments: Hospitals offer outpatient hearing screenings for newborns.
 Call the hospital to schedule an appointment.